-You may request withdrawals on a scheduled or unscheduled basis, depending on the registration type of the contract.
-Withdrawals you make will reduce the maturity and death benefit guarantees.
-See section 3.5, How withdrawals affect your maturity guarantee and section 4.3, How withdrawals affect your death benefit guarantee, for more information.
+You may request withdrawals from the contract on a scheduled or unscheduled basis, depending on the registration type of the contract.
+Withdrawals you make will reduce the maturity and death benefit guarantee and may reduce the income guarantee.
+See section 3, Guaranteed benefits, for more information.